BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 Example:
 144.202.51.69:64758

-## Congratulations, you are now the operator of your very own BSYC Masternode!
-This will support the integrity of the BSYC network, as well as secure a passive income well into the future.
+## Congratulations, you are now the operator of your very own BaisycCoin Masternode!
+This will support the integrity of the BaisycCoin network, as well as secure a passive income well into the future.

 ## Memo

 Here's a list of common commands to be used on the vps to check MN' status:
 ```
-bsyc-cli getinfo
+baisyccoin-cli getinfo
-bsyc-cli mnsync status
+baisyccoin-cli mnsync status
-bsyc-cli masternode status
+baisyccoin-cli masternode status
 ```